HannaViartsinskaya/Java_Swagger_API_With_Docker/README.md

 **Findings:**  Works in general but , ⚠️ Bugs found:

 1. There is no confirmation modal when user clicks on delete icon for the income.
-Would be nice to have it and notify user what this action will do
+Would be nice to have it and notify user what this action will do  (Medium priority)
 2. Minor issue with operator input (low priority) the same as in charter 2.

 **Priority:** High — core functionality.